 - Retailers should utilize the user base of social networks such as Instagram, Facebook, and Pinterest because they are the easiest when it comes to sharing relevant visual content.

-The idea is to match your business interests with those of your social media audience, and see what social network can help you achieve your goal of building a solid social media presence.
+The idea is to match your business interests with those of your social media audience, and see which platforms can help you achieve your goal of building a solid social media presence.

 b.
 Use A lot of Visual Content

 Social media users are of all types, with different interests, at different ages.
 Which means the kind of content they like differs as well.
 However, one common and consistent element amongst them, whether they are on Pinterest, Facebook or Instagram, is the love of visual content.
 People on social media are more inclined towards images because humans are after all visual creatures.
 Which means you should share more of visual content such as infographics, videos, slideshows, etc. so that you can get more likes/shares.

 c.
 Tailor Your Content for Each Platform